-Here’s all you need to know about Faraday Future’s plans to dethrone Tesla
+Analyst doubts LeEco's capacity to adequately fund Faraday Future

+Faraday Future wants to reformat the automotive industry, but it's having serious trouble getting off the ground.

-Faraday Future is part of a growing group of domestic and overseas companies created with one explicit goal in mind: to take down Tesla Motors and dominate the fast, luxurious electric vehicle segment.
+Faraday Future is part of a growing group of domestic and overseas companies created with one explicit goal in mind: To take down Tesla Motors and dominate the fast, luxurious electric vehicle segment.
 The California-based, China-backed startup has hired employees from BMW, Lamborghini, Chevrolet, Jaguar Land Rover, Tesla, and even SpaceX in a bid to get its ambitious project off the ground.

-Earlier this year, Faraday Future unveiled a head-turning concept named FFZero1 at the Consumer Electronics Show (CES).
+Last year, Faraday Future made headlines when it unveiled a Batmobile-like concept named FFZero1 at the Consumer Electronics Show (CES).
 The sleek, sporty coupe wouldn’t look out of place on the starting grid of the 24 Hours of Le Mans, but executives have made it clear it was simply a design study built to show the world what Faraday’s team of designers and engineers are capable of.
-The brand’s upcoming production model will be a lot more down-to-earth.
+The brand’s upcoming production model will be a lot more down to earth.

-Faraday Future is set to introduce its first production car in a few short weeks at next year’s CES show.
+Faraday Future introduced a prototype that previews its first production car at CES 2017 in Las Vegas.
 This is everything we know so far about it, and about the cryptic company working overtime to become Tesla’s biggest nightmare.

 Is Faraday Future really building a car?

-The short answer is “yes.”
-Faraday Future is on the verge of showing its very first car, and it expects to begin deliveries in about two years.
-Performance and technical specifications are still under wraps for the time being — its name hasn’t even been made public yet.
-We do know that the model will ride on a modular platform named Variable Product Architecture (VPA) that was developed from scratch, and will use lithium-ion battery cells sourced from LG Chem.
-California regulators gave Faraday permission to test self-driving cars in June, a move that all but confirms the car will be offered with semiautonomous technology.

-Motorists might not want to give up the wheel because Faraday’s EV will be one of the fastest-accelerating production cars in the world.
-A recently released teaser video shows a camouflaged test mule beating a Tesla Model X in a race down a drag strip.
-The X hits 60 mph from a stop in 2.9 seconds in its fastest configuration, so the video hints that its Faraday-badged rival will be seriously quick.

 Faraday Future received its first U.S. patent in March 2016, according to its official website.
 The power inverter it patented was developed in-house with an emphasis on simplicity and straightforwardness.
 It’s built using fewer components than inverters manufactured by other brands, and it achieves 20 to 30 percent greater power density.
+The company also patented a phone-powered door lock; you’ll even be able to wirelessly give someone else permission to access your car.

 Faraday’s racing team